 This is also reflected in a few of their own brand products, including paper pads and frames which, instead of featuring sickly stock shots of anonymous nuclear families, the space is utilised to showcase artistic talent, largely sourced from the Manchester collective Outhouse.
 Currently working closely on their next batch of artists to involve, the pair seem excited about the collaboration, with the view towards developing a regular showcase.
 Although they certainly have a brand that would set any hip young thing’s heart a-flutter, Fred Aldous are incredibly inclusive and spread the simple philosophy that they stock everything for anyone; as long as they love craft they’re happy.
 As Paul puts it “We’re steeped in it, making stuff.
 It means we’re always looking into new stock and things that people are increasingly interested in; We don’t tend to discontinue stuff either” they laugh, which might explain why the stock is so diverse, and so vast!

 Their gift range is also a stand out feature, dominating the ground floor of the shop (with the basement dedicated to weird and wonderful crafts).
-Expanding over the years allowed them to compliment the craft-orientated stock into more gift related items, evolving similarly over time by connecting with likeminded brands and designers, ranging from UK based brands like The Printed Peanut’s beautifully illustrated items (making pass the parcel oh-so-cool again) to more international but well-admired design brands; their most recent venture being Danish company Hay whose muted Scandinavian ranges are extremely tempting.
+Expanding over the years allowed them to complement the craft-orientated stock with more gift related items, evolving similarly over time by connecting with likeminded brands and designers, ranging from UK based brands like The Printed Peanut’s beautifully illustrated items (making pass the parcel oh-so-cool again) to more international but well-admired design brands; their most recent venture being Danish company Hay whose muted Scandinavian ranges are extremely tempting.

 Whatever your interests, the sheer range of stock alone is intriguing enough to justify a visit and who knows, you might even develop a crafty interest you never knew you had.